Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Introduction

 The majority of video encoding models for neuronal activity in visual cortex focuses on models that predict neural activity conditioned solely on the stimulus \citep{Sinz2018, Turishcheva2023, Wang_foundation} or on mapping neural activity to meaningful low-dimensional latent spaces, independent or only conditioning on the underlying task or stimulus \cite{GPFA, sussillo2016lfadslatentfactor, Gokcen2022-wo, Schneider2023-ug}.
-To the best of our knowledge, only few models exist that capture the correlated variability of large neuronal populations and the visual stimuli as input~\citep{bashiri_flow}.
-None of them are designed for dynamic video-based stimuli.
-In the current paper, we address this gap with the following contributions: \begin{itemize}[noitemsep, topsep=-5pt, leftmargin=*, itemsep=0pt, partopsep=0pt] \item We propose a video based encoding model for mouse primary visual cortex (V1) that models the distribution of neuronal activity in terms of video inputs and latent shared activity via a latent space (\cref{fig:enter-label}). \item We show that the model's latent variables are meaningful, as they are strongly correlating with mouse behavior despite no exposure to behavioral data~\citep[like in][]{bashiri_flow,niell2010modulation,reimer2014pupil,Stringer2019}. \item Our model surpasses comparable models without latent in predicting neuron responses in log-likelihood. \item Our model outperforms other models in terms of predictive performance when conditioning the predicted response on other parts of the neuronal population. \item We find that the learned latent factors exhibit topographic patterns along the cortical surface although the model was never exposed to cortical position data. \end{itemize}
+To the best of our knowledge, only a few models exist that capture the correlated variability of large neuronal populations and the visual stimuli as input~\citep{bashiri_flow}.
+None of them are designed for dynamic video-based stimuli. \\In this paper, we address this gap with the following contributions: \begin{itemize}[noitemsep, topsep=-5pt, leftmargin=*, itemsep=0pt, partopsep=0pt] \item We propose a probabilistic neuronal predictive model that accounts for both dynamic visual stimuli and latent brain state.
+The brain state is extracted from a subset of neuronal activity (\cref{fig:enter-label}). \item Our model surpasses comparable models without latent in predicting neuron response distributions in terms of log-likelihood. \item We show that the model's latent variables are meaningful, as they are strongly correlated with mouse behavior (as expected from experimental work~\cite{Stringer2019,niell2010modulation,reimer2014pupil}) and exhibit topographic patterns along the cortical surface despite no exposure to behavioral data or cortical position data. \end{itemize}